Holographic time-dependent entanglement entropy in $p$-brane gas geometries: Entanglement entropy in the universe with extended objects

-After substituting the expansion form to the equation of motion and solving it order by order, the leading solution $z_0$ is given by \be z_0 (u) = \sqrt{ z_t^2- u^2} . \ee where $z_t = \sqrt{l^2 + \bar{z}^2}$.
+We first focus on the case of $z_t \ll z_h$.
+When $\bar{z} $ is fixed, the turning point $z_t$ determines the subsystem size.
+For $z_t \ll z_h$, the subsystem size becomes much smaller than the inverse temperature $1/T_H$.
+Therefore, this limit corresponds to a UV limit.
+In this UV limit, the configuration of the minimal surface can be evaluated by applying the following series expansion \be z (u) = z_0 (u) + \r_2 z_1 (u) + \cdots , \ee where the ellipsis indicates higher order corrections.
+After substituting the expansion form into the equation of motion and solving it order by order, the leading solution is given by \be z_0 (u) = \sqrt{ z_t^2- u^2} . \ee where $z_t = \sqrt{l^2 + \bar{z}^2}$.
 When we obtained this solution, we impose two boundary conditions, $z_0 '(l)=0$ and $z_0 (l)=\bar{z}$.
 The first condition is required to obtain a smooth minimal surface at the turning point.
-On the other hand, the second condition implies that the minimal surface anchors to the entangling surface defined at the brane.
+On the other hand, the second condition implies that the minimal surface anchors to the entangling surface defined on the braneworld.